Ecological Health & Function

 The invasive plant species indicator provides a measure of the presence and relative proportion of several invasive plant species that are common in the Yampa Valley, including leafy spurge, Russian olive, and tamarisk.

-Invasive Plant Species score by Riverscape
+Invasive Plant Species score by Segment

 Learn More about invasive plant species on the Yampa River